bjornosal/pg5100-exam/readme.txt

 I am using the same concept as in the course.
 I attempted to set up a create script with flyway, but I was unable to do so and decided this was the easiest solution for this task.

+- Backend Testing
+Passed 70% coverage on backend in JaCoCo.

+- Frontend
+All functionality from tasks in E3 has been added.
+Including error messages to users if no books available instead of a table etc.

+- Frontend Testing (Selenium)
+All tests has been written as per description.
+Could have been refactored a lot.
+TODO?
+Code coverage of 91%.

+- Extra Functionality